interface-ui/interface-ui/docs/langs/en/components/icon.md

 # Icons

-Fusion UI Icons follows [Material Symbols and Icons](https://fonts.google.com/icons?icon.set=Material+Icons) guidance to build the icon system.
+Interface UI Icons follows [Material Symbols and Icons](https://fonts.google.com/icons?icon.set=Material+Icons) guidance to build the icon system.

-Fusion UI provides two way to build the icon:
+Interface UI provides two way to build the icon:
-1. With [Fusion UI Iconify](https://www.npmjs.com/package/fusion-ui-iconify) library as Vue component (SVG Icons)
+1. With [Interface UI Iconify](https://www.npmjs.com/package/fusion-ui-iconify) library as Vue component (SVG Icons)
 2. With the [SvgIcon](#svgicon) component, a Vue wrapper for custom SVG icons.

-## Fusion UI Iconify
+## Interface UI Iconify

 [Material Symbols and Icons](https://fonts.google.com/icons?icon.set=Material+Icons) are available in five styles.
 The icons are based on the core Material Design principles and metrics.